40uf411/MNCB/docs/README.md

-"""
-Documentation for the Me Need Code-Base.
-"""

 # Me Need Code-Base

 A command-line tool to generate a FastAPI application with PostgreSQL, DragonFlyDB, and JWT OAuth2 authentication following onion architecture and domain-driven design principles.